kancharlaNarmadha/1B/README.md

-# EX 1B Variables and Operator
+# EX 1C Control Statements
 ## DATE:
 ## AIM:
-To write a program to multiply 80 to the number then divide it by 5  and subtract 15 .
-Display the final result.

-[Class name is ‘Demo’, num=500]
+To write  a Java program to solve the following equation ,  y = x3 - 2 (x-3)3 + 20

 ## Algorithm

-1.Start the program with a class named Demo and define the main() method as the entry point.
+1.Start the program with the main class and define the main() method.

+2.Create a Scanner object to take integer input from the user.

-2.Declare and initialize an integer variable a with the value 500.
+3.Read an integer x from the user using sc.nextInt().

-3.Perform an arithmetic expression ((a * 80) / 5) - 15 and store the result in an integer variable b.
+4.Evaluate the expression x³ - 2(x - 3)³ + 20 using Math.pow() and store the result in variable y.

-4.Use System.out.println() to display the value of b.
+5.Print the result using System.out.println() to display the calculated value of y.

-5.Compile and run the program to observe the output of the arithmetic expression.

 ## Program: